Jeremy-Barrass/capco-tech-test/README.md

 ## Initial Design:

 Unfortunately, I commited late to attempting this tech test, and so have not got as far as I would have liked.
+My _user_ branch remains unmerged, as I have not reached a point where I am satisfied the feature is complete.
 However, my initial design ideas are presented below.

 * Domain Mapping:
 <img src="images/domain_mapping.jpg">